kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 Iterative PSF Computation
 +++++++++++++++++++++++++

-- for mid- and leaf level nodes
-- regions become smaller and smaller on the way from top to bottom in the region tree -> PSF estimation isn't robust
-- parent PSF estimate is available to guide child PSF estimation
-- because of erroneous estimates in very small regions a PSF selection scheme is provided
-- lack of texture is a problem too - handled by candidate selection
-- the two steps of iterative PSF computation for each node is described below
+After PSF estimation for top-level nodes all other mid- and leaf-level nodes can be estimated level-wise going through the region tree from top to bottom.
+Therefore each node has a parent PSF estimate guiding the current PSF estimation.
+This attenuates the effect that regions are getting smaller in each level of the region tree.
+This guidance is not enough for very small regions lacking any texture.
+Therefore a PSF selection scheme taking other PSF candidates into account for the current PSF estimation has to be applied.
+So the whole process of finding a suitable PSF for each mid- and leaf-level node divides into two steps: the initial PSF estimation and a PSF selection from possible candidates.
+The figure :ref:`mid-est` illustrates this process.

 .. figure:: ../images/mid-level-estimation.jpg
    :width: 170 pt